 - You will have control over the taskbar.

 - When it comes to clicking behavior or application running, you can control it as your requirement.

-- The interface of the dock can be changed including the theme, opacity and the color.
+- The interface of the dock can be changed, including the theme, opacity, and color.

 5. Cairo Dock

-The Cairo Dock has its position at the lower side of the monitor, and it offers a method of loading application which is fully controlled by panel and launchers.
-You will get a compact list of handy tools for instance set menu, control over wireless and audio playback, etc. You can put this Linux Docks anywhere in the screen and customize them.
+The Cairo Dock has its position at the lower side of the monitor and offers a method of loading applications that is fully controlled by panels and launchers.
+You can put these Linux Docks anywhere on the screen and customize them.
+You will get a compact list of handy tools, such as a set menu, wireless and audio playback control, etc.

 The Cairo Dock is an attention-grabbing and useful dock interface for your Linux desktop.
-With a variety of features, it comes very handily.
-Plus, you can detach the panel from the Cairo dock and utilize as you desktop widgets.
+With a variety of features, it comes in very handy.
+Plus, you can detach the panel from the Cairo dock and utilize it as your desktop widget.

 Features of Cairo Dock

-- You can change the theme as with your requirement.
+- You can change the theme as per your requirement.

 - Visually it will please you.

-- With the right-click, you can change the control about an individual application launcher.
+- With the right-click, you can change the control of an individual application launcher.